lwander/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

-Resource mapping between Spinnaker and Kubernetes constructs, as well as the introduction of new types of resources, is a lot more flexible in the Kubernetes provider V2 for other providers, because of how many types of resources Kubernetes supports.
+Resource mapping between Spinnaker and Kubernetes constructs, as well as the introduction of new types of resources, is a lot more flexible in the Kubernetes provider V2 than for other providers, because of how many types of resources Kubernetes supports.
 Also the Kubernetes extension mechanisms&mdash;called [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/)&mdash;make